malcolm-kee/federation-main-app/note/README.md

 1. TypeScript: The dynamic nature of module federation does not work well with build time typechecking.
 Possible workaround is minimizing the cross-build integration points, e.g. using the plugin architecture.
 1. Unit testing: Manual mocking is required for remote modules
 1. E2E testing: module federation could not eliminate with E2E testing, in fact it increases its importance.

-## How module federation could improve

-1. Better documentation (just like almost any other webpack feature 😆)
-1. NodeJS support to support server-side rendering.

 ## Where to learn more